mappingmilwaukee/MKE-bike/README.md

 * Milwaukee also has a few raised dedicated lanes, like on Bay St in Bay View, but since they're dedicated lanes that are kind of buffered but also kind of protected, I haven't marked them specially

 If you're biking anywhere, prioritize the off-street trails, like the Oaf Leaf lines.
 If you're biking on streets, any street with solid green lines (on this map) are your best bets.
-Prioritize cycle tracks (like Mayfair between Bluemound & the Hank Aaron/I-94, or the rumored 2020 Chase Ave cycle tracks), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
+Prioritize cycle tracks (like Mayfair between Bluemound & the Hank Aaron/I-94), over concrete divider-protected lanes, over buffered lanes, over dedicated lanes.
 Safety first.

 **Fluorescent yellow-green lines** (will be dotted in the future) are used for shared bike lanes: